-His free time in Sydney he invested in camera gear and underwater housings and found a passion for capturing surfers and the ocean.
+During his free time in Sydney, he invested in camera gear and underwater housings and found a passion for capturing surfers and the ocean.
 He started his first website: SurfLove on which he sold digital downloads and prints of and to local surfers.

 In 2014 he picked up his first Olympus camera.
 The Olympus OM-D E-M1 and was one of the first photographers to use this camera to capture surf.
-He soon built up a relationship with Olympus Australia which eventually lead to him becoming an Olympus Ambassador/ Visionary.
+He soon built a relationship with Olympus Australia / OMDS which eventually led to him becoming an OM System Ambassador.

-In 2015 both Chris and his partner Freya decided to go travelling again.
+In 2015 Chris decided to go travelling again.
 Chris had the opportunity to intern for surf and landscape photographer Chris Burkard which led him to move to California for 3 months.
-Chris had always been inspired by Burkards surf photography and yet again was inspired by Burkards more recent outdoor and adventure photography and started expanding his portfolio in a similar direction.
+Chris had always been inspired by Burkard’s surf photography and yet again was inspired by Burkard’s more recent outdoor and adventure photography and started expanding his portfolio in a similar direction.

-In 2017 Chris was determined to continue his photographic work and expand his skillset towards more videography and the creating of adventure films.
+In 2017 Chris was determined to continue his photographic work and expand his skillset towards more videography and the creation of adventure films.